-Medical Herbalists use whole plant extracts to treat health problems in a holistic way – seeking out the underlying cause of a disease or imbalance and treating this rather than just the symptoms.
-The origins of western herbal medicine began in ancient Greece and this has been built upon through the centuries to become the blend of historical knowledge and latest scientific research that herbal medicine is today.
+Medical Herbalists use a combination of whole plant extracts in the form of teas, tinctures and capsules to treat health problems and enhance vitality in a holistic way – seeking out the underlying cause of a disease or imbalance and treating this rather than just the symptoms.

 The following (non-exhaustive) list gives an idea of the types of conditions commonly seen by Medical Herbalists: